xuzhg/Document/_posts/2015-04-17-02-02-model-builder-untyped.md

     ......
 {% endhighlight %}

-##### Derived Entity type
+#### Derived Entity type

-We can set the base type in construct to define an derived entity type as:
+We can set the base type in construct to define a derived entity type as:
 {% highlight csharp %}
 EdmEntityType vipCustomer = new EdmEntityType("WebApiDocNS", "vipCustomer", customer);
 model.AddElement(vipCustomer);